Last Updated on October 24, 2022 by melissanreynolds

 Games are a family friendly idea and great for the school holidays and keeping older kids busy in the early evening.

-We have enjoyed our seven-year-old being old enough for many games we played as children.
+We have enjoyed our eight-year-old being old enough for many games we played as children.
 Super charged tip here: Whenever they are on special, grab a couple, they are great to have in the cupboard for last minute kids birthday gifts.

 Ideas (there are way too many to list):